thingsneverchange/svelte-scrollable-arrow/README.md

 </div>

 Svelte Scrollable Arrow effortlessly creates a horizontal navigation with sleek arrows for contents that require responsiveness.
-It aims to keep every child element as it is while wrapping the container with a scroll, and a navigation.
+It aims to keep every child element as it is while wrapping with a scrollable container, and a navigation.

 ## Problem It Solves
-Images, menus, and links can get unmanageable, requiring one to write a separate grid, list, or menus for wider and smaller devices.
+Images, menus, and buttons can get unmanageable, requiring one to write a separate grid, list, or menus for wider and smaller devices.
 It solves this issue.
 You can still stuff all the menus or images in one line by making them scrollable.

 ## Compatibility
 This component works seamlessly on any device, including mobile, tablet, or desktop.
 It efficiently handles various scroll triggers, thanks to its utilization of the [scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event),